 The argument for generating phenotypic values is

-which requires the following options (to restrict to a subset of the data, see Data Filtering):
+which requires the following options (to restrict to a subset of data, see Data Filtering):

-–num-phenos <integer> – number of phenotypes to generate
+--num-phenos <integer> - to specify the number of phenotypes to generate.

-–num-causals <integer> – number of predictors contributing to each phenotype (to specify that all predictors are given an effect, you can use –num-causals -1).
+--num-causals <integer> - to specify the number of predictors contributing to each phenotype (to specify that all predictors are causal, use --num-causals -1).

-LDAK will compute breeding values (the genetic contributions) and save these to <output>.breed (stored in PLINK format).
-For this, effect sizes are drawn from a Gaussian distribution, so to use other distributions provide effect sizes using –effects.
-Then LDAK will add noise to produce phenotypes with the desired heritability, and save these to <output>.pheno (also in PLINK format).
+LDAK will first compute breeding values (the genetic contributions) and save these to <output>.breed; then it will add noise to produce phenotypes with the desired heritability, and save these to <output>.pheno (both files will be in PLINK format).
 The list of causal predictors and effects will be stored in <output>.effects.
-Note that unless –causals is used, LDAK picks causal predictors at random.
-However, a phenotype may have fewer causal predictors than requested if LDAK picks a predictor which subsequently fails the QC filters.

-LDAK will create a simple dataset, saved in SP format to <output>.sp, <output>.bim and <output>.fam.
+LDAK will create a simple dataset, saved in binary PLINK format to <output>.bed, <output>.bim and <output>.fam.
 The generation process is very simple, assuming Hardy-Weinberg equilibrium and linkage equilibrium.
-The default MAF range of SNPs is 0.01 to 0.5, but this can be changed using –minmaf <float> and –maxmaf <float> (see Data Filtering).
+The default MAF range of SNPs is 0 to 0.5, but this can be changed using --maf-low <float> and --maf-high <float>.